- The AADSTS9000411 error in Teams is common and sometimes occurs due to login credentials.

 - Once the uninstall is finished, delete all files from the following locations:

-Note: This method is more of a bizarre workaround, but it has proven itself useful to quite a number of users so it’s worth trying it out.
+This method is more of a bizarre workaround, but it has proven itself useful to quite a number of users so it’s worth trying it out.

-This issue very common when using the Microsoft Teams desktop app.
+This issue is very common when you’re using the Microsoft Teams desktop app.
 As such, if you encounter the duplicated login hint error, try using the Microsoft Teams web client instead.

 By following any of these methods, you should be able to log into Microsoft Teams without encountering the login hint is duplicated error.